Consensys/orion/docs/index.md

 * Generates and maintains private/public keypairs.

+* Stores privacy group details.

 * Self manages and discovers all nodes in the Orion network.

-* Provides an API for communication between Orion nodes.
+* Provides APIs for communication between Orion nodes and an API for communicating with the Ethereum client (for example, Pantheon).